Apostle Paul Preaches in Athens

 Technique

-We observe how the whole course of the oration was regulated by his own peculiar prudence.
-He was placed in a position, when he might easily have been insnared into the use of words which would have brought down upon him the indignation of all the city.
-Had he begun by attacking the national gods in the midst of their sanctuaries and with the Areopagites on the seats near him, he would have been in almost as great danger as Socrates before him.
+Had Paul begun by attacking the national gods of Athens in the midst of their sanctuaries and with the Areopagites on the seats near him, he would have been in almost as great danger as Socrates before him.
 Yet he not only avoids the snare, but uses the very difficulty of his position to make a road to the convictions of those who heard him.

 Apostle Paul was here suddenly interrupted, as was no doubt frequently the case with his speeches both to Jews and Gentiles.
 Some of those who listened broke out into laughter and derision.
-The doctrine of the "resurrection" was to them ridiculous, as the notion of equal religious rights with the "Gentiles" was offensive and intolerable to the Hebrew audience at Jerusalem.
-(Acts 22:22)
+The doctrine of the "resurrection" was to them ridiculous, as the notion of equal religious rights with the "Gentiles" was offensive and intolerable to the Hebrew audience at Jerusalem (Acts 22:22)

-Others of those who were present on the Areopagus said, with courteous indifference, that they would "hear him again on the subject."
+Others of those who were present on the Areopagus of Athens said, with courteous indifference, that they would "hear him again on the subject."
 The words were spoken in the spirit of Felix, who had no due sense of the importance of the matter, and who waited for "a convenient season."
 Thus, amidst the derision of some, and the indifference of others, Apostle Paul was dismissed, and the assembly dispersed.

 But though the Apostle "departed" thus "from among them," and though most of his hearers appeared to be unimpressed, yet many of them may have carried away in their hearts the seeds of truth, destined to grow up into the maturity of Christian faith and practice.
 We cannot fail to notice how the sentences of this interrupted speech are constructed to meet the cases in succession of every class of which the audience was composed.

 Each word in the address is adapted at once to win and to rebuke.
-The Athenians were proud of every thing that related to the origin of their race and the home where they dwelt.
+Those in Athens were proud of every thing that related to the origin of their race and the home where they dwelt.
 Apostle Paul tells them that he was struck by the aspect of their city; but he shows them that the place and the time appointed for each nation's existence are parts of one great scheme of Providence, and that one God is the common Father of all nations of the earth.

-Of the immediate results of this speech we have no further knowledge, than that Dionysius, a member of the Court of Areopagus, and a woman whose name was Damaris, with some others, were induced to join themselves to the Apostle, and became converts to Christianity.
+Of the immediate results of this speech at Athens we have no further knowledge, than that Dionysius, a member of the Court of Areopagus, and a woman whose name was Damaris, with some others, were induced to join themselves to the Apostle, and became converts to Christianity.

 Previous - Next